Schedule

 If you have insurance, your hygiene visit may be covered.
 If you don’t, we’ll talk costs first and outline flexible payment options.
 Aspen Dental makes coming in for preventative dental care within your reach.

 We offer 3rd-party financing and the Aspen Dental Savings Plan¹ to reduce out-of-pocket costs.
-Medicaid not accepted.
+Please note, we do not accept Medicaid.

 ¹The Aspen Dental Savings Plan is NOT insurance.
 Please see plan terms and conditions for details.